HJBerwick/HJBerwick.github.io/_posts/2024-05-25-causal-impact.md

 We will take Sales data from the *transactions* table and aggregate this from a customer/transaction/product area level to customer/date level as per the requirements of the algorithm.

-We used a 3 month pre-period for the algorithm to model, with a 3 month post-period for the counterfactual.
+We used a 3-month pre-period for the algorithm to model, with a 3-month post-period for the counterfactual.

 <br>

 ### Results <a name="overview-results"></a>

 We saw a 41.1% uplift in sales for those customers that joined the Delivery Club, over and above what we believe they would have spent, had the club not been in existence.
-This was across the three month post-period, and the uplift was deemed to be statistically significant at a 95% confidence level.
+This was across the three-month post-period, and the uplift was deemed to be statistically significant at a 95% confidence level.

 <br>